-If you have been considering immigrating to Canada, now is the opportune moment to seize the day and start living the rest of your life in one of the most diverse, multicultural and liberal countries in the world.
+If you have been considering immigrating to Canada as a teacher, now is the opportune moment to seize the day and start living the rest of your life in one of the most diverse, multicultural, and liberal countries in the world.

-To speak to one of our consultants and have your eligibility assessment done by a verified service, simply click the link below or continue reading to find out which options are best for teachers who want to move to Canada in 2020.
+To speak to one of our consultants and have your eligibility assessment done by a verified service, simply click the link below or continue reading to find out which options are best for teachers who want to immigrate to Canada in 2022.

-Jobs in Canada: How Much Do Teachers Make Canada?
+Jobs in Canada: How Much Do Teachers Make in Canada?

 Teaching is a noble profession, no matter which level or age your students are.
 Whether you're an early childhood educator, an elementary or high school teacher or a university or college professor, your role is fundamental in the lives of millions of people and there a plenty of lucrative job opportunities for you in Canada.
 Education is deeply rooted in Canada’s value system, which is why such a high level of public education is afforded to all citizens and permanent residents and their family members for free.
 And for this, Canada rewards its educators with competitive salaries and great benefits.

 According to Business Insider, Canada was ranked as one of the top 10 countries worldwide list of best paid elementary teaching jobs in 2019.
 Below are some of the average salaries (according to Payscale) for teachers that are currently in demand across the country.